adarsh0806/FSND-P4_Conference-Organization-App/README.md

    `$ git update-index --assume-unchanged app.yaml settings.py static/js/app.js`
 5. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
 6. Generate your client library(ies) with [the endpoints tool][6].
 7. Deploy your application by typing 'appcfg.py update DIR'.
 When successful, you can access your application by visiting 'https://APPID.appspot.com'.

+## Testing Instructions
+To access the conference application, visit 'https://conference-api.appspot.com'.
-8. As the added endpoints methods are only usable in the API explorer yet, visit 'https://APPID.appspot.com/_ah/api/explorer/', click on your endpoints API and chose the method you want to test.
+As the added endpoints methods are only usable in the API explorer yet, visit 'https://conference-api.appspot.com/_ah/api/explorer/', click on the conference API and chose the method you want to test.
 To get a valid websafeConferenceKey, copy it from the url on any conference detail page.
 To get a valid sessionConferenceKey, copy the websafeKey from the response of the getConferenceSessions-method.

+## Answers and Described Solutions to the Project Tasks
-## Explanation of the design choices for the Sessions, Speaker and Wishlist implementations as added features of the conference application.
+## Task 1 & 2: Explanation of the design choices for the Sessions, Speaker and Wishlist implementations as added features of the conference application.
 The Session kind has been designed with the following properties:
  	- name: StringProperty and the only required field.
  	- highlights: Repeated StringProperty as there can be multiple highlights per Session.